MatthewJay412/Project1/README.md

 Can we spot any surprising trends hiding in the data?

-And if we train a machine learning model... how well can it actually predict what a developer might earn?
+And if we train a machine learning model, how well can it actually predict what a developer might earn?

-This project was built as part of Udacity’s Data Science Nanodegree.
-I followed the CRISP-DM process, because hey — why reinvent the wheel when a good framework already exists?
+This project was built as part of Udacity’s Data Science Nanodegree and I followed the CRISP-DM process

 Libraries Used
 Nothing crazy here — just the essentials: